 When uploading your photos, make sure your photos are high resolution.
 You can also add alt text to each one, using a simple explanation with keywords that describe your product, which helps increase the odds that your product pages will appear on search.
 For instance, if you’re selling coconut wax candles, you can add “orange bergamot coconut wax candles” as your image alt tag.

 Your product descriptions are a powerful way to help customers make more informed purchase decisions, and it can also help you minimize returns and customer service issues.
 Make your descriptions scannable with bullets so customers can quickly get what they need and make a purchase.

 If you use Square for Retail, you can scan your items and it automatically populates a product description.
 Learn more about how the item creation process works with Square.

 Ensure your product descriptions cover things like:

-When selling physical items across channels, fulfilment is a big piece of the puzzle since you need to figure out how to deliver products to your customers.
-And if you’re selling products online for the first time, that impacts both how you manage inventory and fulfil those orders.
-The size, weight, and packaging of your product will influence the fulfilment option that works best.
+When selling physical items across channels, fulfillment is a big piece of the puzzle since you need to figure out how to deliver products to your customers.
+And if you’re selling products online for the first time, that impacts both how you manage inventory and fulfill those orders.
+The size, weight, and packaging of your product will influence the fulfillment option that works best.

-Here are a few fulfilment options to consider:
+Here are a few fulfillment options to consider: